cmolina7/My-Portfolio/README.md

 # My-Portfolio
-Personal projects in the way of learning.
+Personal projects made in my way to learning.